 Overall, car ownership in Britain increased ______ 1971 and 2007.
-In particular, the number of households with two cars rose, while the number of households ______ a car fell.
+In particular, the percentage of households with two cars rose, while the figure for households ______ a car fell.

 In 1971, ______ half of all British households did not have regular use of a car.
 Around 44% of households had one car, but only about 7% had two cars.
 It was uncommon for families to own three or more cars, ______ around 2% of households falling into this category.